 Electric bikes are similar in design to hybrid bikes.
 The major difference is that the electric bikes have an electric motor which powers the rear hub.
 While these are not as powerful as a motor scooter, they will assist you in getting up hills and going along a flat path.
 The battery is an “assistance” to your pedaling.
 Pedaling is still required to make these bikes move and they have governor to limit their top speed.

 The major drawback to electric bikes are that they are NOT ferry-friendly.
+The Golden Gate Ferry system does not allow these bikes on their boats.
 If you ride your electric bike across the Golden Gate Bridge, you’ll be riding back as well!
+However, the Blue & Gold Fleet will allow electric bikes on its ferries back to Pier 41 from Sausalito or Tiburon.

 Electric bikes are also not available at all rental locations and range from $25/day to $88/day.